zabirauf/InkyPi/docs/building_plugins.md

 ### 5. Register Your Plugin

-- Open the `src/plugins/plugins.json` file.
+- Create a `plugin-info.json` in your plugin folder
-- Add an entry for your plugin using the following structure:
+- Add an object for your plugin using the following structure:
     ```json
     {
         "display_name": "Clock",    # The name shown in the web UI for the plugin.